kcl-lang/lib/java/README.md

 ### Maven

-In your project's pom.xml, configure our repository as follows:
+In your project's `pom.xml`, configure our repository as follows:

 ```xml
 <repositories>